blt/parse_fight/README.md

 # Parse Fight

-This project is a demonstration of a [autohelp](https://github.com/stolen/autohelp) crash when lager is enabled in the build.
+This project is a demonstration of a [autohelp](https://github.com/stolen/autohelp) crash on build.
 It's a default rebar/erlang project.
 Run

     ./rebar get-deps
     ./rebar compile